lgmacedo/softracker/README.md

 ## Project structure

+The project is structured into the 'src' folder, containing the 'tcp' and 'devices' modules. 'tcp' implements the TcpModule, while 'devices' implements the DevicesModule.
+NestJS modules provide modularity, maintainability, and reusability.
+The 'test' folder contains automated test implementations.

 ## Next steps

-Future functionalities that will be brought to Softracker:
+Future enhancements planned for Softracker:

-- Data storage using a SQL database and Prisma ORM.
+- Implement data storage using a SQL database and Prisma ORM.
-- User validation through JWT, associating devices with users so that a given device can only be seen by their respective owners.
+- Implement user validation through JWT, associating devices with users to ensure that each device's data can only be accessed by its respective owner.